ethanthoma/decision-transformer/README.md

 The model code is very similar to the `PyTorch` implementation from the [original codebase](https://github.com/kzl/decision-transformer).
 Everything is reimplemented in `tinygrad`.

-The model uses about 31GBs of RAM during training.
+The model uses about 31GBs of RAM during training and 0.5GBs during testing.

 ## Modifications